 Restrict changes to job stage names

-Users with Job Admin permissions may also be assigned the user-specific permission "Create new job stage names."
+People with Job Admin permission may also be assigned the user-specific permission 'Can create new job stage names.'
 This permission allows the user to create new job stage names on interview plans.

-We recommend assigning this permission to as few users as necessary to avoid an accumulation of too many job stages.
+We recommend assigning this permission to as few people as necessary to avoid an accumulation of too many job stages.

-To remove this permission from a user, click the Configure icon in the upper right-hand corner, then click Users.
+To remove this permission from a user, click the Configure icon on your navigation bar then click Users on the left.

-From the Edit User page, go to the Permissions section.
-Find User-Specific Permissions.
 Click the checkbox next to Create new job stage names to remove the permission.
-Then, click Save.

 Prevent copying default job stages